cloudfoundry/docs-deploying-cf/openstack/install_cf_openstack.html.md

     </table>

 * [Validate your OpenStack Instance](validate_openstack.html).
-* Deploy BOSH to your OpenStack environment.
-For instructions, see [Deploying BOSH using MicroBOSH on OpenStack](deploying_bosh.html).
 * Provision an IP address and set your DNS to map `*` records to this IP address.
 	For example, if you use `mycloud.com` domain as the base domain for